c4n/debias_nlu/README.md

 #### MNLI
 - Create customized features for training the bias model.
 The example in "notebooks/Build_features_extraction.ipynb".
--  For the bias model used in the paper, see "notebooks/Bias_Model_use_our_features.ipynb".
+-  For the bias model used in the paper, see  "notebooks/Bias_Model_3_classes.ipynb" or "notebooks/Bias_Model_use_our_features.ipynb".

 #### FEVER
 Firstly, we need to make sure that the dataset is well placed in the relative path "data/fact_verification".
 For convenient, you can run the "download.sh" and "preprocess.sh" scripts in the path "data/fact_verification" to get a FEVER dataset.
 In order to train the bias model for FEVER dataset, you can configure the following parameters in "notebooks/Bias_Model_FEVER.ipynb" file.
 Then we run all the python script in this file for training the bias model and save it into your pointed path.